Functional Resume: Ultimate Writing Guide to Be Really Noticed

 - Trainings if applicable

 Without a doubt, as an applicant, you want to invest in your career.
-And knowing the possibilities to create the best resume is one of the options to increase your chances of employment.
+And knowing the possibilities to create a cover letter and the best resume is one of the options to increase your chances of employment.
 To create a perfect resume, you have to know your skills and advantages, focusing on what you can offer to the company.
 Even though writing a functional resume may seem hard, especially if you never did it, it opens new possibilities for you.